 The problem is, I rarely experiment with muffin recipes.
 I have a couple that I like and make all the time: these Double Chocolate Banana Bran Muffins and these Banana Chocolate Chip Zucchini Muffins.
 And that is pretty much where the list ends.

-But muffins are so great because they freeze perfectly, and you can pull out just one at a time.
+I don’t know why… maybe it’s because I find muffins a little finicky.
+It’s easy to overmix or not add enough moisture, and then they end up dry and crumbly.
+But muffins are great because they freeze perfectly, and you can pull out just one at a time.
 Awesome for school or work lunches!

-I based this recipe off of the Berry Cream Muffins from Taste of Home, which is in one of my Taste of Home cookbooks.
-But beside the recipe I had written “so-so” — a note to myself from the first time I made them so I made a few changes and I am so happy with the result!
+This recipe is based on the Berry Cream Muffins from one of my Taste of Home cookbooks.
+But beside the recipe, I had written “so-so” — a note to myself from the first time I made them.
+So I made a few changes, and I am SO happy with the result!

 Finally, I have another recipe to add to my muffin list.

-- Be sure to bake them until golden brown — the frozen fruit slows down the baking process slightly so you want to make sure they are completely baked!
+- Be sure to bake the muffins until golden brown — the frozen fruit slows down the baking process slightly, so you want to make sure they are completely baked.

 Fruit Explosion Muffins (Tim Horton’s Copycat)